NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/about/quoFEM/quoFEMtutorial.rst

     * **Installing additional Python packages**

+        On Windows, it is important to install python packages to the right python executable.
 Please read :ref:`here<lblFEM>` about pip-installing python packages / changing the python version.

     * **When your model consists of more than one script**

-        Import only one main python file in the FEM tab, and put all (and only) the files required to run the analysis in the same folder. quoFEM will automatically copy all the files/subfolders in the same directory of the main **Input Script** to the working directory.
+        Import only one main python file in the FEM tab, and put all (and only) the files required to run the analysis in the same folder. quoFEM will automatically copy all the files/subfolders in the same directory of the **main input script** to the working directory.